Ancient Bristlecone Forest: Patriarch Grove & the Largest Bristlecone Pine in the World

 I can’t believe that in California we have two of the biggest trees in the world and a few of the oldest living trees in the world as well.
-The former can be found in Sequoia, and the latter can be found in the Ancient Bristlecone Forest.
-These trees sit right at around 11,000 feet and because of that, they have adapted to survive at such brutal high altitudes.
-To see this particular grove, which has the largest Bristlecone, you need to drive 12 miles down a dirt road and reach heights of up to 11,300 feet.
-Here is all the information so you can check it our for yourself.
+The former can be found in Sequoia National Park, and the latter can be found in the Ancient Bristlecone Forest.
+These trees sit at right around 11,000 feet, and because of that, they have adapted to survive at such high altitudes.
+To see this particular grove, which has the largest Bristlecone Pine, you need to drive 12 miles down a dirt road and reach heights of up to 11,300 feet.
+Here is all the information so you can check it out for yourself.

 - 12-mile dirt road, may need 4WD after rain

-- Plan on at least a half day to get there, starting from Bishop
+- Plan on at least a half-day to get there and back, starting from Bishop

-From Bishop, you will head South to Big Pine, where you will see signs that direct you up the mountain and to the Bristlecone Forest.
-It is about an hour to the visitors center from Bishop as it is a lot of uphill on small windy roads.
-From the visitors center, you will continue to drive to the Patriarch Grove, which is 12 miles along a dirt road.
-This part is another 45 minutes to an hour each way depending on the state of the road.
+From Bishop, you will head south to Big Pine.
+There you will see signs that direct you up the mountain to the Bristlecone Forest.
+It is about an hour to the visitor center from Bishop, as it is a lot of uphill on small windy roads.
+From the visitor center, you will continue to drive to the Patriarch Grove, which is 12 miles along a dirt road.
+This section is another 45 minutes to an hour each way, depending on the state of the road.

-If you do not like driving on a dirt road or have a low clearance car, you can just do the hikes they have at the visitors center which are also great.
-You can read about of them here.
+If you do not like driving on a dirt road or have a low clearance car, you can just do the hikes they have at the visitor center, which are also great.
+You can read about them here.

-When I went, the road would have been technically accessible with a two-wheel drive car, but it would have been slow going, and I imagine that based on the weather there are times when it would be not open to a car like this.
-I would recommend just asking at the visitor center what the road conditions are and if they recommend not going, then just hike around the center where there is a lot of amazing stuff to see.
+When I went, the road would have been technically accessible with a two-wheel drive car, but it would have been slow going, and I imagine that based on the weather, there are times when it would be not open to a car like this.
+I would recommend just asking at the visitor center what the road conditions are, and if they recommend not going, then just hike around the center where there is a lot of fantastic trees to see.
 When we made the drive, it was easy to follow and nice and bumpy all the way to the Patriarch Grove.

-What sets this grove apart from the one at the visitors center is how desolate the area is.
-This is the top elevation that these plants can live at, and it looks like some type of lunar landscape.
-This grove is about 1,200 feet higher than the forest at the visitors center.
+What sets this grove apart from the one at the visitor center is how desolate the area is.
+This is the top elevation that these trees can live at, and it looks like some type of lunar landscape.
+This grove is about 1,200 feet higher than the forest at the visitor center.

 Timberland Ancients Trail